- On choosing between waxed and leather woodworking aprons

 - Hammer loops.
 Helps to hold your hammer ready at your side

 - Comfort.
 Soft padded straps ensure comfortable wear for long periods.
-The apron should also be light enough to allow for comfortable freedom of movement.
+The apron must be light enough to allow for comfortable freedom of movement.

 - Shoulder support.
 The ability for the apron to sit over the shoulder comfortably.